GrzegorzKozub/arch/README.md

 - Drag and drop doesn't work on XWayland
 - Kitty window decorations are ugly on Gnome (fine on Plasma)
 - `redshift` is not compatible (use `gammastep`)
-- `nvidia-settings` is not compatible (coolbits, undervolting and overclocking)
+- `nvidia-settings` is not compatible (coolbits, undervolting and overclocking) and PowerMizer doesn't work as soon as `nvidia_drm.modeset=1` is enabled
 - Game performance on NVIDIA is worse compared to Xorg
 - Games stutter on Gnome (fine on Plasma)